Genius/perspectives/README.md

 # Perspectives

-Render Rails views on the client OR on the server.
+Render views on the client OR on the server.

 ## Getting Started